 As your foot slides forward in your running shoe, the toenails may ram into the inside end of the shoe.

-The second occurrence in the gait cycle where your toenails may take on excessive stress is when you push off—referred to as the toe-off phase—to propel the next stride forward.
+The second occurrence in the gait cycle where your toenails may take on excessive stress is when you push off—the toe-off phase—to propel the next stride forward.

 During this motion, your toenails may ram into the footbed of your shoe as they dig into it when you press into the ground.